Baottq-dev/Hierarchical_Music_Transformer/README.md

 ## 🙏 Acknowledgments

-- Based on "The Beat Goes On: Symbolic Music Generation with Text Controls"
+- **Research Paper**: Based on "The Beat Goes On: Symbolic Music Generation with Text Controls"
-- Uses Lakh MIDI dataset for training
-- Built with PyTorch and Transformers libraries
+- **Open Source Libraries**: PyTorch, Transformers, PrettyMIDI, Librosa
+- **Academic Community**: Music AI research community

+## 📞 Support

+For questions, issues, or contributions:
+- **Issues**: Create an issue on GitHub
+- **Documentation**: Check the docs/ directory
+- **Examples**: See the example outputs and test files

+---

+**🎉 AMT is fully implemented and ready for production use with Enhanced mode only!**

+The enhanced features provide significant improvements in musical quality, training efficiency, and evaluation accuracy.
+The modular architecture makes it easy to extend and customize for specific use cases.
+All components have been tested and verified to work correctly with enhanced features only.